ABx Antibiotic/Antibiotic treatment

 SR Sustained Release.
 A formulation of a tablet which releases its active agent slower than the normal pill.
 Examples include Effexor SR (an antidepressant).

-SSRI Serotonin Specific Reuptake Inhibitor; a class of antidepressant drug which maintains higher levels of the mood-affecting neurotransmitter serotonin.
+SSRI Selective Serotonin Reuptake Inhibitor; a class of antidepressant drug which maintains higher levels of the mood-affecting neurotransmitter serotonin.
 Examples of SSRI's include paroxetine (Seroxat) and Fluoxetine (Prozac).
 This class of antidepressants is used in the treatment of depression, anxiety disorders, and some personality disorders.

 Stickman Your patient representation or icon that appears in your profile and on forum posts.

 Sx abbreviation for the word Symptom.